nelvintan/nelvintan.github.io/financial.md

 ### Emergency fund

 This is cash that one has to set aside in case of emergencies.
-The recommendation is to keep around 6-12 months worth of expenditure.
-Paying off all types of loans would also help towards this venture.
+The recommendation is to keep around 6 months worth of expenditure in cash.
+Paying off all types of loans would also help towards financial freedom.
 I would achieve this by being thrifty and putting the remaining funds into savings.
-Whenever I take funds out to invest, I would then ensure that there is at least one year's worth of expenditure left in the bank.
+Whenever I take funds out to invest, I would then ensure that there is at least 6 months' worth of expenditure left in the bank account.

+Another liquid option is to place one's money in a *money market fund* -- see this [video](https://www.youtube.com/watch?app=desktop&v=yFsyc_bLw30&ab_channel=KelvinLearnsInvesting) for a good guide on this topic.
+Money market funds give around the same yearly yield as Singapore saving bonds, T-bills, and fixed deposits from bank, with one major advantage -- you can withdraw your money quickly, with most funds allowing you to withdraw within a day or two.
+A good Singapore money market fund would be the [Fullerton SGD Cash Fund A](https://www.fullertonfund.com/fund/fullerton-sgd-cash-fund-a/).
+I would put excess savings (after deducting 6 months' expenditure and are not already invested into other areas) into money market funds since they are liquid and I can get some yield out of them.

 Furthermore, it is important to understand how the CPF works since a portion of your income goes there.
 An overview of CPF is provided [here](https://www.cpf.gov.sg/member/cpf-overview) and a guide to CPF is provided [here](https://www.reddit.com/r/singaporefi/comments/jqglfs/a_guide_to_cpf/)

 ### Insurance